 A little bit about the rocks

-Evidence of Table Mountain’s age lie within the make-up of the rocks structuring it, and this begins at the soft rock, namely sandstone.
-Sandstone is a mixture of granite and shale and because of its texture is what resulted in the robust formation after having been influenced by wind and other factors.
+Evidence of Table Mountain’s age lies within the make-up of the rock’s structures.
+And, this begins at the soft rock, namely sandstone.
+Sandstone is a mixture of granite and shale, and because of its texture resulted in the robust formation after having been influenced by wind and other factors.

 Sandstone is of the oldest rocks forming parts of Table Mountain and during the Ice Age, while the mountain was still at sea level, ice sheets, wind, rain and further erosion to the exposed surface resulted in the flattened top which was softer at the time.
 Later the flat top began to strengthen due to the granite influence, it strengthened and remained.